-We thank the following ADF&G personnel who were instrumental in carrying out this work: Suzan Bowen, Polly Hessing, Jeff Sellinger, and Brad Scotton.
-Jerry Lee, Harley McMahan, Chuck McMahan, Mike Meekin, Marty Webb and Billy Wiederkehr piloted fixed-wing aircraft for bear surveys, and Troy Cambier piloted an R-22 helicopter for capture work.
+The following ADF&G personnel were instrumental in carrying out this work: Suzan Bowen, Polly Hessing, Jeff Sellinger, and Brad Scotton.
+Jerry Lee, Harley McMahan, Chuck McMahan, Mike Meekin, Marty Webb, and Billy Wiederkehr piloted fixed-wing aircraft for bear surveys, and Troy Cambier piloted an R-22 helicopter for capture work.
 Jonathan Larrivee provided additional R-44 helicopter support.
-We appreciate their hard and excellent work in trying circumstances.
-Weather was marginal for much of the study, and the nonfatal crash of a Supercub carrying Suzan Bowen and Marty Webb during concurrent moose telemetry work was a sobering reminder of risks involved in our research.
+We wish to express our appreciation for their hard and excellent work in trying circumstances.
+Weather was marginal for much of the study, and the nonfatal crash of a Super Cub carrying Suzan Bowen and Marty Webb during concurrent moose telemetry work was a sobering reminder of our daily fieldwork risk.